RichyL/RichyMVVM/README.md

 # RichyMVVM

-RichyMVVM is a very basic MVVM framework.
+RichyMVVM is a very basic MVVM framework for Microsoft MAUI.
 See [the wiki](https://github.com/RichyL/RichyMVVM/wiki) for more information.